TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 keytool -export -alias mySnappyLead -keystore leadKeyStore.key -rfc -file myLead.cert
 ```

-Each of the member's certificate are then imported into the other member's trust store.
+Each of the member's certificate is then imported into the other member's trust store.

 For the server member: